Global Observer Design for a Class of Linear Observed Systems on Groups: Global Observer Design Using LTV embedding

 \subsection{Joint Estimation of Lie-Algebra-Valued Input Biases}

-If the input of the system on $G$ is corrupted by a constant $\mathfrak{g}$-valued bias, the feasibility of the system immersion into $\mathbb{R}^{d_z}$ is preserved, and such bias may be simultaneously estimated through an observer for the immersed system with an extended bias state.
-This introduces multiplicative nonlinearities to the immersed system from the coupling of the bias and the original states $z^{(i)}_j$.
+If the input of the system on $G$ is corrupted by a constant $\mathfrak{g}$-valued bias, the embedding into $\mathbb{R}^{d_z}$ is preserved, and such a bias can be simultaneously estimated through an observer for the embedded system with an augmented bias state.
 Let $d_b:=\dim\mathfrak{g}$.

-To address bias estimation, we need additional structures to characterize the dependence of $f_u(id)$ on the input bias $b\in\mathbb{R}^{d_b}$.
+To address bias estimation, we characterize the dependence of $f_u(id)$ on the input bias $b\in\mathbb{R}^{d_b}$.